Best LLM for French and multilingual: comparison of top 3-5 providers (2026)

 Which LLM is best for French in 2026?

-How many languages can Cohere Command R+ handle well?
+How many languages can Cohere Command A handle well?

-Cohere documents quality parity across 23 languages, including Arabic, Bengali, Chinese, English, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Swahili, Tagalog, Tamil, Turkish, Ukrainian, and Vietnamese.
-This breadth is unmatched among frontier models.
+Cohere documents quality parity across 23 languages on Command A, including Arabic, Bengali, Chinese, English, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Swahili, Tagalog, Tamil, Turkish, Ukrainian and Vietnamese.
+That breadth is unmatched among frontier models.
+Command A replaced the original Command R+ (the 04-2024 variant), which Cohere deprecated on 15 September 2025; its 8K max output is the practical constraint on long translations.

 Which LLM is best for translation quality?